 Because I don’t always have the time (or energy) to hit the gym in the hotel, I started doing 15-minute workout videos that I can get for free online.
 One example is the Betty Rocker 15 Minute Challenge, a daily workout that you can do in your hotel room with furniture or other equipment found right there!
 This makes it easier to get a little workout in before or after your busy day!

 I join a gym every month when I reach a new place.
 If you’re out of town for less time, most gyms offer weekly passes or daily rates.
 If not, it never hurts to ask for a deal if they only offer daily drop-in rates.
 I also tend to walk a lot more when traveling as well.
 I don’t have access to a car, so it’s common to walk several miles a day just between my home, the gym, the workspace, grocery store, etc.

 I have an exercise app on my phone that makes it easy to do a workout in my hotel room, and I love to find cardio barre classes in whatever city I visit!
 It’s also important to think about what we use on our bodies as well!
-I use all vegan, toxin-free, healthy, botanically-based products for my skin and body care, hair, and makeup, since it’s important to think about what we use on our bodies as well.
+I use all vegan, toxin-free, healthy, botanically-based products for my skin and body care, hair, and makeup.
 Also, people normally don’t think about sleep, but it’s super important!

 I love running and the Blogilates YouTube channel.
 My tour leader friends and I have a motto: “sweat every day.”
 It can be any physical activity, but get out and do it!
 When I have sufficient WiFi in my room, I do pilates; when I don’t, I run.
 Running can be done anywhere, and it’s also a great stress reliever!
 I also do yoga for flexibility whenever it is offered as an optional activity for my passengers.
 My goal is to never go more than three days without exercise.